Hottest day of the year in Northern Ireland as temperatures top 30C

 As people flocked to beaches across Northern Ireland, public transport operator Translink announced that train tickets to the popular Helen’s Bay in Co Down were being suspended.

-Dr Brid Farrell, deputy director of public health at the PHA, urged people to stay out of the sun during the warmest hours.
+Dr Brid Farrell, deputy director of public health at the Public Health Agency (PHA), urged people to stay out of the sun during the warmest hours.

 She told the BBC Good Morning Ulster programme: “What we are recommending is that people try to stay in cool areas or else stay cool by drinking plenty of fluids.